 Meal planning can overwhelm anyone.
 Add a newborn into the mix and it can be downright impossible!
-But if you’re due any day now or just had a bundle of joy, read on for tips and tricks to survive the first three months with a newborn.
-These easy meals for new moms are life-savers.
+But these easy meals for new moms can be lifesavers!

 These four tips for creating easy meals for new moms are so simple (and delicious).
 Mix and match to create a plan that works for you, without the usual stress that meal planning brings up.
 Because as a new mom, you’re probably sleep deprived and spending most of your time feeding that adorable tiny human.
 But YOU need nourished too!